-A few months ago, I wrote about the elusive orgasmic birth on my personal blog.
+Once upon a time, I wrote about orgasmic birth on my personal blog.
 At the time, I was only slightly pregnant and figured it was just something that would make for humorous content.
 But since then, I’ve been thinking about the topic more and more.
-Is the orgasmic birth more myth than reality?
+Orgasmic birth: the unicorn of childbirth?

 I wanted to start my investigation by asking someone who has personally witnessed and attended several thousand live births: my mid-wife.
-The group I go to, Boulder Nurse Midwives, are an especially open and friendly bunch, so I knew that when I posed my question about orgasmic birth, they would be the least likely to laugh.
+The group I go to are an especially open and friendly bunch, so I knew that when I posed my question about orgasmic birth, they would be the least likely to laugh.
 I was right about their reaction.

 According to the midwife that I spoke to, she has never seen anything she could describe as an orgasmic birth.
 She also brought up the point that she thinks that orgasm is not the right word to be using.
 By taking a word that describes sexual feeling and placing it a non-sexual context, you’re misrepresenting what an orgasm, and what birth labor, are all about.
 While both activities have to do with intense experiences involving the vagina, they really have nothing to do with one another.